-The bright walls and buildings of Málaga’s iconic surrounding white villages – Mijas, Ronda, and Frigiliana among them – add to the feeling that you’re in the warmest place in Spain in winter.
+The bright walls and buildings of Málaga’s iconic white villages – Mijas, Ronda, and Frigiliana among them – add to the feeling that you’re in the warmest place in Spain in winter.
 The actual temperatures themselves are pretty mild here, but with the sun out, and your sunglasses on, it feels nothing like winter.

 Málaga is the capital of the Costa del Sol, literally translating as the Coast of the Sun.
 The beaches are good for a picnic or just lounging around.
 Best of all, they feel slightly less crowded, which is true of most of Spain in winter.

 The city itself is a wonder for lovers of old buildings and architecture.
-The Catedral de la Encarnación de Málaga, for example, is a gorgeous Renaissance-era construction started in the early-1500s.
+The Catedral de la Encarnación de Málaga, for example, is a gorgeous Renaissance-era construction that started in the early-1500s.